 Q: I have decided to become a registered nurse, but Willamette does not offer a four-year nursing program.
 Should I transfer to another institution?

 A: It depends upon the course work you have already completed at Willamette.
 You also need to consider that there are many accelerated nursing programs.
 Accelerated nursing programs are an excellent alternative to transferring and may be a better solution.
 You should consult an Exercise and Health Science advisor to discuss your options.

 The suggested program below is a recommended process; you should consult with an health care professions advisor no later than the beginning of your Junior Year.

 Sophomore YearContinue with liberal arts requirements, but include human anatomy and physiology.
 Also consider continuing chemistry and begin taking physics courses.
 Students should enroll in EXSCI 135 either as freshmen or by the beginning of the sophomore year.
-This course will provide students with the numerous opportunities available within the Exercise Science discipline as well as prepare them for successful completion of this discipline.
+This course will provide students with the numerous opportunities available within the Exercise and Health Science discipline as well as prepare them for successful completion of this discipline.